Varmundt/Varmundt/README.md

 **`FullStack Developer`**

-Me chamo Miller, tenho 20 anos, nascido no estado do Rio Grande do Sul (Brasil).
-Atualmente cursando Análise e Desenvolvimento de Sistemas (ADS) na UNINTER, sou apaixonado por tech e motos.<br><br>
-Meu currículo pode ser achado em: [Curriculum Vitae](https://varmundt.github.io/curriculum-vitae/)
+My name is Mauricio Miller, I’m 20 years old, born in the state of Rio Grande do Sul, Brazil.
+I’m currently pursuing a degree in Systems Analysis and Development (ADS) at UNINTER.
+I’m passionate about technology and motorcycles.

+My resume can be found at: [Curriculum Vitae](https://varmundt.github.io/curriculum-vitae/)

 ---

-### 📚 Linguagens e Tecnologias
+### 📚 Languages and Tools

 <img
     align="left"